Lafayette KT-135 EXPLOR-AIR radio kit

 capacitor mess

 OK, have it your way.
 Safety first and all that.
-At least try to make them look nice, not like the mess in the photo on the right.
+At least make them look nice, not like the dangerous mess in the photo on the right.

 NOTE: With the radio on and volume turned all the way down, the radio has a slight 60 cycle hum.
 There is nothing wrong with the radio or your new filter capacitors.